Enumerative and planar combinatorics of trivariate monomial resolutions: Introduction

+are induced by homomorphisms on the chains $\widetilde{C}_{i-1} (K^{\mathbf{a}}I;\kk) \leftarrow \widetilde{C}_{i} (K^{\mathbf{b}}I; \kk)$.
 The differential is a weighted sum over lattice paths of weights of chain-link fences, which are sequences of faces that are linked to each other via higher-dimensional analogues of spanning trees in Koszul simplicial complexes indexed by the lattice.
 The resolution results from using the Moore--Penrose pseudoinverse as the splitting for a Wall complex \cite{eag90}, and the combinatorial formula for the differential relies on a combinatorial formula for the Moore--Penrose pseudoinverse, which follows as a corollary of a result of Berg \cite[Theorem 1]{berg86} (see \cite[Theorem 5.7]{emo20}).
 The differential is expressed via sylvan matrices, whose rows and columns are indexed by faces of Koszul complexes in appropriate degrees.

-The combinatorial formula for the sylvan matrix entries simplifies greatly for monomial ideals in three variables, requiring no computations of chain-link fences, and is a sum of simpler weights along lattice paths between appropriate degree vectors.
+In addition, there are simpler, but noncanonical, sylvan resolutions that arise via choices of higher-dimensional spanning trees at points along the lattice paths in $\mathbb{N}^n$.
+This presents the problem of classifying existing monomial resolutions: which ones can be represented as noncanonical sylvan resolutions, with certain choices of spanning trees?
+This paper shows that the resolutions by planar graph in \cite{miller-Planar2002} are indeed sylvan.

+This paper shows that for the canonical sylvan resolution, the weights of chain-link fences along lattice paths can be condensed to a single weight that requires no computations of chain-link fences.
+The sylvan matrix entries can then be expressed as a sum over lattice paths of weights that depend only on the number of certain Koszul simplicial complexes at points that lie along the lattice path.
 These formulas are given in Theorems~\ref{compendium0to1} and \ref{threevariabletheorem}.
+The computation of some of these entries can be reduced to counting lattice paths in $\mathbb{N}^2$ with certain restrictions; see Corollary~\ref{gridcounttheorem}.
 Since the denominators of these values are only divisible by primes $2$ and $3$, these results can be applied to polynomial rings over any field $\kk$ such that $\text{char}(\kk) \neq 2,3$.
 Examples are given in Section 5.